Vegetable Beef Soup, "La Soup a' Marie" In the Instant Pot

 It Started With My Rice Cooker

-Recently, I asked my Facebook friends if they could recommend a good rice cooker.
-My old (ancient) and faithful Hitachi rice cooker (most Cajuns have owned one in their lifetime) was starting to leave its contents with an under-cooked bite after its chime.
-So I began a curious hunt for a new, reliable cooker.
+One day, my old (ancient) and faithful Hitachi rice cooker (most Cajuns have owned at least one in their lifetime) was starting to leave its contents with an under-cooked bite after its chime.
+So I began a search for a new, reliable cooker.

 A rice cooker sitting on a kitchen counter.

 One friend suggested the "Instant Pot".
-She said my own daughter, Deidra, had recommended it on Snapchat, and after cooking with it herself, she was pleased with the results.
-So after questioning Deidra about it, I decided to get my own Instant Pot.
+She said my own daughter, Deidra, had recommended it to her, and after cooking with it herself, she was pleased with the results.
+After questioning Deidra about it, I decided to purchase my own Instant Pot.
 I haven't mastered the rice cooking, yet (still a little gummy on the bottom).
 However, I have discovered it delivers a great Instant Pot soup in a fraction of the time that it takes to cook on the stove.

 Vegetable Beef Soup In The Instant Pot

 The soup recipe I used was my Ma Ma Marie's.
 I had almost forgotten about her delicious vegetable beef soup until one day, out of the blue, my sister, Eleanor, sent me the recipe.
-It's a different and unique soup that Eleanor beautifully describes as a full-bodied taste that isn't camouflaged by the vegetables.
+It's a distinctive soup that Eleanor beautifully describes as full-bodied, not camouflaged by the vegetables.

-The vegetable beef soup cooked beautifully in the IP.
+This old-fashioned vegetable beef soup cooked beautifully in the IP.
 After assembling the ingredients, I closed the lid, pressed the soup button, and waited.
-The Instant Pot vegetable soup was ready in under an hour, from prep to finish, and the pot automatically kept it warm until supper time.
+The soup was ready in under an hour, from prep to finish, and the pot automatically kept it warm until supper time.

-For another Instant Pot soupt try this Easy Instant Pot Vegetable Soup with Mushrooms and Potatoes.
-You won't be asking, "Where's the beef?" with this hearty soup
+For another Instant Pot soup, try this Easy Instant Pot Vegetable Soup with Mushrooms and Potatoes.
+You won't be asking, "Where's the beef?" with this hearty soup.

 The Intelligent Multi-Cooker

-The description online of the Instant Pot refers to it as an "intelligent multi-cooker," and I agree.
+The online description of the Instant Pot calls it an "intelligent multi-cooker," and I agree.
 Among its many talents, it functions as a crockpot, pressure cooker, yogurt maker, rice cooker, sauté pan, steamer, and more.
 This cooker does it all and so economically!
 I haven't found anything I dislike about it yet.

-So here is how I made the soup in the Instant Pot, but it can surely be made in a regular soup pot on your stove:
+Here is how to make vegetable beef soup in the Instant Pot, but it can also be made in a regular soup pot on your stove.

 An Instant Pot sitting in a counter with a finger pointing at the saute button.